martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 # Introduction

-QUIC [I-D.tsvwg-quic-protocol] provides a multiplexed transport for HTTP [RFC7230] semantics that provides several key advantages over TCP-based transports like HTTP/1.1 [RFC7230] and HTTP/2 [RFC7540].
+QUIC [I-D.tsvwg-quic-protocol] provides a multiplexed transport for HTTP [RFC7230] semantics that provides several key advantages over HTTP/1.1 [RFC7230] or HTTP/2 [RFC7540] over TCP [RFC0793].

 The custom security protocol designed for QUIC provides critical latency improvements for connection establishment.
-Absent packet loss, most new connections can be established with a single round trip; on subseuqent connections between the same client and server, the client can often send application data immediately, that is, zero round trip setup.
+Absent packet loss, most new connections can be established with a single round trip; on subsequent connections between the same client and server, the client can often send application data immediately, that is, zero round trip setup.
 DTLS 1.3 uses a similar design and aims to provide the same set of improvements.